SRV332003/go_music/Readme.md

 This project targets building of a commandline music player that is able to download songs from youtube by providing a search interface in CLI itself.
 It can be used by various programmers while coding in their IDE.
 Folks will be able to play music in the terminal of IDE.

+## Dependencies
+The project relies on the following dependencies:
+- [`ffmpeg`](https://ffmpeg.org/download.html): This is required to download the songs from youtube.
+You can download it from the link provided.

+Above dependencies are required to be installed in the system to run the project.

 ## Install and Use
 ### Using `go` command